sonic-net/SONiC/doc/mgmt/Show_Running_Configuration_HLD.md

   Attribute to XML  COMMAND
   element

-  Explanation       This tag lists the sonic yang tables accessed in the child view with its keys.
+  Explanation       This tag lists the sonic YANG tables accessed in the child view with its keys.
                     This is added to the COMMAND statement.
                     The key value variable inside parenthese '{}' have to match the key variables in tag "view_keys".
                     For e.g The variable name 'vrfname' for key 'vrf_name' in "view_tables" is the same as variable 'vrfname' in "view_keys".